krevanth/ZAP/README.txt

   * In case of LDR/STR with writeback, two results are being written to the register bank in a single cycle.
   * All other instructions write out one result to the register bank per cycle.
 * The instruction before that is accessing the cache/TLB RAM.
 * The instruction before that is accessing the cache/TLB RAM.
 * The instruction before that is accessing the cache/TLB RAM.
+* The instruction before that is accessing the cache/TLB RAM.